NitricCS/SIClickster/README.en.md

 #### Firefox
 1. Download the ZIP of the latest Firefox release from the Releases section here on Github.
 2. Open the Add-ons Manager in Firefox (click the puzzle button).
-Go to the _Extensions_ section.
 3. Click the gear icon at the top right corner and select _Debug Add-ons_.
 4. Click _Load Temporary Add-on..._ and select the downloaded ZIP.